-The Audit Committee oversees management's fulfillment of its financial reporting responsibilities and maintenance of an appropriate internal control system.
-This includes the sole authority to appoint or replace our independent registered public accounting firm ("independent auditor") and overseeing the activities of our internal audit functions.
+The Audit Committee oversees management's responsibilities for financial reporting and the establishment of an effective internal control system, which encompasses monitoring the internal controls, including those related to the public disclosure of climate risk-related greenhouse gas (GHG) emissions calculations.
+The Committee's responsibilities include exercising sole authority to appoint or replace our independent registered public accounting firm ("independent auditor") and overseeing the activities of our internal audit functions.